-Control rooms through which security is managed and monitored, either from a zone or facility, have some particular features.
+Control rooms through which security is managed and monitored, either from a limited zone or a complete and complex facility, have some particular features.
 Their uninterrupted work and the large amount of data generated make them some very particular projects.

 NOCs or Network Operation Centres are responsible for guaranteeing the availability of platforms, as well as the security of infrastructure and services.

 SOCs or Security Operation Centres are responsible for maintaining the security of data at the organisation.

 These control centres are found at both public and private institutions and one of their requirements is that their operativity must be 24/7, in other words, their activity is continuous 24 hours a day, seven days a week, 365 days a year.
 Usually, to cover this uninterrupted activity in the centers operators work three shifts who rotate on the same workplace, so it must be ergonomically adaptable to the needs of each operator.

 In the face of such specific circumstances, the design of projects for NOCs and SOCs control centers has some very high requirements.
 It is essential to think on the plan as a global project made up of several points that depend on each other, instead of developing each step individually, since what is designed for a part of the project will directly affect the entire project.
 For this reason, the organization of all the agents that are part of the project will be essential.

 That is why in the first part of the work, when the areas begin to be organized, we must think about the continued activity that takes place in the room and its purpose.

 Likewise, from this control center a large amount of data is managed from multitude equipment and systems that must subsequently be processed by the operators, so the correct management of the cabling and infrastructure will be something to keep in mind.